Recovery at the transplant centre

 How long will you stay in hospital?

-If you’re receiving a kidney from a living donor – the usual stay is 4 to 6 days.
+If you're receiving a kidney from a living donor – the usual stay is shorter.

-If you’re receiving a kidney from a deceased donor - most patients stay in hospital for 6 to 10 days.
+If you're receiving a kidney from a deceased donor – patients may stay in hospital longer

 Why the difference?

-Kidneys from living donor usually start working more quickly after the transplant as the donor is healthier.
+Kidneys from living donors usually start working more quickly after the transplant as the donor is healthier.

 Learn about living donor kidney transplants